libp2p/js-libp2p/packages/transport-webrtc/README.md

 In both cases, once the connection is established a [Noise handshake](https://noiseprotocol.org/noise.html) is carried out to ensure that the remote peer has the private key that corresponds to the public key that makes up their PeerId, giving you both encryption and authentication.

-## Support

-WebRTC is supported in both Node.js and browsers.

-At the time of writing, WebRTC Direct is dial-only in browsers and not supported in Node.js at all.

-Support in Node.js is possible but PRs will need to be opened to [libdatachannel](https://github.com/paullouisageneau/libdatachannel) and the appropriate APIs exposed in [node-datachannel](https://github.com/murat-dogan/node-datachannel).

-WebRTC Direct support is available in rust-libp2p and arriving soon in go-libp2p.

-See the WebRTC section of <https://connectivity.libp2p.io> for more information.

 ## Example - WebRTC

 WebRTC requires use of a relay to connect two nodes.
 The listener first discovers a relay server and makes a reservation, then the dialer can connect via the relayed address.